DaveSkender/Stock.Indicators/docs/_indicators/VolatilityStop.md

 ### Historical quotes requirements

-You must have at least `N+100` periods of `quotes`.
+You must have at least `N+100` periods of `quotes` to cover the convergence periods.
 Since the underlying ATR uses a smoothing technique, we recommend you use at least `N+250` data points prior to the intended usage date for better precision.
 Initial values prior to the first reversal are not accurate and are excluded from the results.
 Therefore, provide sufficient quotes to capture prior trend reversals.

 `quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.